Law Enforcement Officers Safety Act for 2004 (Federal Right to Carry)

 Retired members must meet all of the legislation’s requirements to be eligible for the certification program.
 The requirements include:

-- Retired in good standing from the agency as a law enforcement officer, other than for reasons of mental instability.
-He or she must have had 10 years or more of active service or retired with a service connected disability.
+• Retired in good standing from the agency as a law enforcement officer, other than for reasons of mental instability.
+He or she must have had 15 years or more of active service or retired with a service connected disability.
 A person retiring as the result of a service connected disability must have completed his or her probationary period.

-- Retiree has a non-forfeitable right to benefits under the retirement plan of the agency.
+• Retiree has a non-forfeitable right to benefits under the retirement plan of the agency.

-- During the most recent 12-month period, he or she has met, at the expense of the individual, the State’s standards for the training and qualification for active law enforcement officers to carry firearms.
+• During the most recent 12-month period, he or she has met, at the expense of the individual, the State’s standards for the training and qualification for active law enforcement officers to carry firearms.

-- Retiree is not under the influence of alcohol or another intoxicating or hallucinatory drug or substance, including prescription drugs or any drug which may impair the retiree’s ability to qualify at the range.
+• Retiree is not under the influence of alcohol or another intoxicating or hallucinatory drug or substance, including prescription drugs or any drug which may impair the retiree’s ability to qualify at the Range.

-- Retiree is not prohibited by Federal law to possess a firearm.
+• Retiree is not prohibited by Federal law to possess a firearm.

 Retiree requirements include:

-- Submitting to a background check
+• Submitting to a background check

-- Obtaining a Departmental retiree photo identification card
+• Obtaining a Departmental retiree photo identification card

 • Completing a Range Waiver along with a Retiree Certification Form

-- Attending a five hour training session which includes classroom and qualification courses
+• Attending a five hour training session which includes classroom and qualification courses

-• On the type of weapon that he or she was initially trained with or converted to by the Department.
+• On the type of weapon that he or she was initially trained with or converted to by the Department

 • Two of the most common weapons carried by officers include:

-- Smith & Wesson Model 60 (Revolver – .38 Cal.)
+Smith and Wesson Model 60 (Revolver – .38 Cal.)

-- Sig Sauer Model P239 (Semi-automatic – 9mm & .40 Cal)
+Sig Sauer Model P239 (Semi-automatic – 9mm and .40 Cal)

-Weapons Criteria: All weapons and ammunition must meet the following specifications:
+Weapons Criteria – All weapons and ammunition must meet the following specifications:

-1. Caliber: Allowed caliber will be .38, .357 Magnum, 9mm, .40, .357 Sig and .45 ACP.
+1. Caliber: Allowed caliber will be .38, .357 Magnum, 9mm, .40, .357 Sig and .45 ACP

 2. Ammunition: The make of round will be determined and posted by the Firearms Training Team with the approval of the Training Section Commander.
 The following ammunition specifications have been approved for off-duty carry: